bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 ### In theory, it is good for church workers to find money for their labor

 Paul taught that it was good to take care of leaders in the church.
-He quotes from Deuteronomy 25:4 and says "Do not muzzle an ox while it is treading out the grain" and from Deut 24:15 when he says "Workers deserve their wages" (1 Timothy 5:17-18).
+He quotes from Deuteronomy 25:4 and says "Do not muzzle an ox while it is treading out the grain" and from Deuteronomy 24:15 when he says "Workers deserve their wages" (1 Tim.
+5:17-18).
 If we receive instruction from teachers, then it is good to give material things back to them (Gal.
 6:6).

 <!--Maybe expand on this with 1 Cor.
 9:6-13.
 It gives a lot more examples of why someone should expect return for their work.-->